ethereum/kohaku-extension/docs/privacy-pools-wonderland/Overview.md

 ## The Path Forward

 Kohaku represents the first step toward privacy-by-default Ethereum.
 By making private transfers as easy as public ones, removing usability barriers that have prevented mainstream privacy adoption.
-When privacy becomes as simple as clicking "send," it stops being a feature and becomes infrastructure.
+When privacy becomes as simple as clicking "send" it stops being a feature and becomes infrastructure.

 The privacy transition isn't optional.
 It's essential for Ethereum's evolution from experimental technology to global financial rails.
 Kohaku makes that transition possible, one private transaction at a time.